alejandro-piguave/TinderCloneCompose/README.md

 </p>

 ## Chat Screen
-Here the user will be able to send messages to his matches and they will be updated in real time using Firebase snaphot listeners.
+Here the user will be able to send messages to their matches and they will be updated in real time using Firebase snaphot listeners.

 <p float="left">
   <img src="https://github.com/alejandro-piguave/TinderCloneCompose/blob/master/screenshots/chat_screen.png" width="250" />
   <img src="https://github.com/alejandro-piguave/TinderCloneCompose/blob/master/screenshots/chat_screen_dark.png" width="250" />
 </p>

+---

+Notes:
+- All the images used for testing purposes are taken from thispersondoesnotexist.com
+- The file "google-services.json" inside the "app" directory that is required for the project to work is missing.
+You will need to connect it to your own Firebase project.
+However, you can test the application with mocked data selecting the "mock" build variant.